Prescribing based on research, not marketing.

 Since the ban, effective prescribing has been saving patients more than $88 million per year (compared to Washington State average) without sacrificing quality.
 In addition, because of the work of our clinical pharmacy team, our patients benefit from the most current research on medication effectiveness and side-effects.

-Violation of any part of this policy by a representative of the industry should be reported to the Pharmacy and Therapeutics Committee and will result in penalization, up to and including loss of formulary status of company’s products and a one year ban .
+Violations should be reported to the Clinical Pharmacist Manager and will result in penalization up to and including loss of formulary status of the company’s products and a one year ban.